chechiachang/chechiachang.github.io-src/content/post/journey-to-quantum-computing/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["quantum", "quantum-computing", "ibm", "ibm-q-experience", "beginner"] categories = []
+tags = ["quantum-computing", "ibm-q-experience", "tutorial"] categories = []

 # Projects (optional).